Indiana University-Bloomington logo

 Jacobs School of Music

-Founded in the early 20th century, it focuses on voice, opera, orchestral conducting, and jazz studies, with over 1,600 students and a faculty of renowned artists and musicians.
+Established in the early 20th century, it is acclaimed for voice, opera, orchestral conducting, and jazz studies, boasting extensive facilities and a distinguished faculty.

 💉